bg2slc/vincent_the_thug/README.md

 # but... why?
-if i decide to continue work on this, it will be a much more comprehensive stat block formatter for DnD 5e, which could be helpful for designing DnD encounters as a DM.
+if i decide to continue work on this, it will be a much more comprehensive stat block formatter for D&D 5e, which could be helpful for designing D&D encounters as a DM.

 For now, it does a relatively simple task, and it's a neat thing I can do as a